vitkidd/Android-Cheat-sheet/README.md

   * <b>Service</b> is the base class for Android services that can be extended to create any service.
 A class that directly extends Service runs on the main thread so it will block the UI (if there is one) and should therefore either be used only for short tasks or should make use of other threads for longer tasks.</br>
   * <b>IntentService</b> is a subclass of Service that handles asynchronous requests (expressed as “Intents”) on demand.
 Clients send requests through startService(Intent) calls.
 The service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.</br>

-* <b>Difference between AsyncTasks & Threads?</b></br>
-  * <b>Thread</b> should be used to separate long running operations from main thread so that performance is improved.
-But it can't be cancelled elegantly and it can't handle configuration changes of Android.
-You can't update UI from Thread.
-  * <b>AsyncTask</b> can be used to handle work items shorter than 5ms in duration.
-With AsyncTask, you can update UI unlike java Thread.
-But many long running tasks will choke the performance.</br>

-* <b>Difference between Service, Intent Service, AsyncTask & Threads</b></br>
-  * <b>Android service</b> is a component that is used to perform operations on the background such as playing music.
-It doesn’t has any UI (user interface).
-The service runs in the background indefinitely even if application is destroyed.</br>
-  * <b>AsyncTask</b> allows you to perform asynchronous work on your user interface.
-It performs the blocking operations in a worker thread and then publishes the results on the UI thread, without requiring you to handle threads and/or handlers yourself.</br>
-  * <b>IntentService</b> is a base class for Services that handle asynchronous requests (expressed as Intents) on demand.
-Clients send requests through startService(Intent) calls; the service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.</br>
-  * A <b>thread</b> is a single sequential flow of control within a program.
-Threads can be thought of as mini-processes running within a main process.</br>

 * <b>What are Handlers?</b></br>